Saving Private Ryan: Cultural influence

-Modern reception
+Retrospective reception

-Saving Private Ryan is now considered one of the greatest war films ever made.
+Saving Private Ryan is considered one of the greatest war films ever made.
 In a 2018 interview, Spielberg said, "I didn't anticipate the success of the movie ... in very early screenings, certain associates and other people in my life were saying that I made it too tough.
 I feared that almost nobody would see it because the word of mouth would spread quickly after the first 25 minutes."

 In 2007, the American Film Institute (AFI) listed Saving Private Ryan as 71st-greatest American film.
 The AFI listed it among the most thrilling, inspiring, and epic American films.
 A 2014 poll of 2,120 entertainment industry professionals by The Hollywood Reporter ranked Saving Private Ryan as the 46th-best film.
 Publications such as Parade and Variety named it one of the greatest films of all time.
-Saving Private Ryan is included in the 2013 film reference book, 1001 Movies You Must See Before You Die, and is listed on Rotten Tomatoes' 300 essential movies.
+Saving Private Ryan is included in the 2013 film reference book 1001 Movies You Must See Before You Die, and it is listed on Rotten Tomatoes' 300 essential movies.
 The film is generally considered to be among the best of Spielberg's works, and of Hanks's credits.
+In a 2025 retrospective by Vulture, Saving Private Ryan was listed among the best movies to have not won the Best Picture Academy Award.